mohan-chinnappan-n/sfdc-perf-notes/perf_testing.md

 **Question:**

-Do you have recommended settings for **HPE LoadRunner**?
+Do you have recommended settings for **HP Enterprise LoadRunner**?

-The following recommended settings for those using **HPE LoadRunner** during the performance testing:
+The following recommended settings for those using **HP Enterprise LoadRunner** during the performance testing:

 - Scripts must never have hard coded location to external files
 - URLs must be parameterized